Through numerous conversations and meetings with property owners we have compiled a list of the most commonly asked questions!

 Lien & Disconnect Notices are sent when an account has a past due amount over 90 days.
 The property owner then has 30 days to pay the amount listed or the property will be liened.
-The account will be charged $65.00, plus postage, for the Lien & Disconnect Notice.
+The account will be charged the current charges, plus postage, for the Lien & Disconnect Notice.
 Click to view methods of payment and District due dates, and rates and fees, including all District collections fees.

 What are the quarterly due dates?

 Q1 is due in our office by March 1st.